-W.E.S. students can not enter the building any earlier than 8:10 AM at the ocean mural side.
-F.A.P. students should be dropped off at the east side of the building and enter through the main entrance no earlier than 8:40 AM.
+W.E.S.
+K-2 students can not enter the building any earlier than 8:10 A.M. at the ocean mural side.
+W.E.S.
+Pre-K students can not enter the building any earlier than 8:40 A.M. at the ocean mural side.
 Designated escorts will be asked to provide a driver's license to verify who they are for school personnel.
 Designated escort must be at least eighteen years of age.